 We’re called Sandfly because like sandflies, we’re headquartered in New Zealand.
 We also relentlessly bug and discourage intruders, deploying like a ‘swarm’.
 Result?
 We make intruder time in customer environments so miserable that they quickly move on just to end their suffering.

 Founded in 2017 and serving customers across North America, Europe and Asia Pacific, Sandfly offers cybersecurity teams and administrators the purpose-built cybersecurity platform needed to protect Linux, today’s dominant force running the backbone of the Internet.

 Sandfly was created by Linux experts who recognize that today’s generic server, endpoint, and new XDR and cloud workload protection products have failed to deliver, leaving Linux systems vulnerable to breach and ongoing compromise.
 And that the only solution is to go agentless for reliable, low impact, rapid visibility and the advanced intrusion detection needed for these business-critical systems.

 Meet the Founder: Craig Rowland

-Craig has three patents in the field of computer security, and is author of The Permanent Portfolio – Harry Browne’s Long-Term Investment Strategy.
+Craig holds three patents in the field of computer security, and is author of the book, The Permanent Portfolio – Harry Browne’s Long-Term Investment Strategy.